sayyidyofa/terraform-dojo/README.md

 The code in this repository is enriched with explanation via comments

- - Windows users should use `main.windows.tf`
+ - Windows users should use `basic/windows/main.tf`
- - Linux/Mac users should use `main.linux.tf`
+ - Linux/Mac users should use `basic/linux/main.tf`

 The code in this simple Terraform usage is sourced from [official Terraform getting-started guide](https://learn.hashicorp.com/tutorials/terraform/docker-build?in=terraform/docker-get-started)